Armando1514/Software-testing-techniques/README.md

  Holding the values of all the variables at nominal values, but  one variable at the nominal value, and letting that variable assume its min, min+, nom, max- and max.
 Repeat this process for each variable ( starting from three variable with nominal value, let one variable assume its full set of values, at the end, repeat the process).

-### Robust boundary value testing
+## Robust boundary value testing
 An extension of normal boundary value testing, always based on the single fault assumption, it aims to see what happens when the extremes are slightly exceeded: In addition to **min**, **min+**, **nom**, **max-**, and **max** values, it considers values just outside the variable boundaries: **min-**  and **max+**.

-### Worst case boundary value testing
+## Worst case boundary value testing
 The single fault assumption is rejected.
 It considers the worst cases but within the variable boundaries (don't hold one variable at the nominal value and letting that assume different values, but let all the variables assume different values).

-### Robust Worst case boundary value testing
+## Robust Worst case boundary value testing
 The single fault assumption is rejected.
 It considers the worst cases within the variable boundaries and **just outside**.

+# Equivalence class testing

+Specification based testing technique relying on defining equivalence classes of the input domain (or also output range).
+Formally, equivalence classes are mutually disjoint subsets; the union of which is the entire set (i.e. the input domain).
+Four variants of equivalence class testing:
+ - Weak normal
+ - Strong normal
+ - Weak robust
+ - Strong robust
+## Weak normal equivalence class testing
+Based on the **single-fault** assumption (weak).
+To define test cases, select one value from each equivalence class of valid values.
+## Strong normal equivalence class testing
+Based on the **multiple - fault ** assumption (strong).
+To define test cases, select one element from the Cartesian product of the equivalence classes of valid values.
+## Weak robust equivalence class testing
+Based on the **single-fault** assumption.
+To define test cases, select one value from each equivalence class of both valid and invalid values (robust).
+## Strong robust equivalence class testing
+Based on the **multiple-fault** assumption.
+To define test cases, select one element from the Cartesian product of the equivalence classes of valid and invalid values.
-### Example of boundary value testing and robust boundary value testing , the triangle problem
+# Example of boundary value testing and equivalence class testing, the triangle problem

 **Problem**: The integers a, b, and c must satisfy the following **conditions**: